ZachLiuGIS/TopicSearch/README.md

 ## Performance Profile

 On my local dev environment, a normal search result page will be rendered in about 10 seconds.
 So the performance is not very satisfactory.
-Most the time is used by waiting for response from the two search apis, especially wikipedia api, because the content can be long.
+Most of the time is used by waiting for response from the two search apis, especially wikipedia api, because the content can be long.

 To reduce the bottlenecks.
 Two things can be used, caching can be used to store recent user search results, so the